buchio/certifi-system-store-wrapper/README.md

-The [certifi](https://pypi.org/project/certifi/) library is often used in Python to obtain certificate authority information for SSL/TSL communication, but this library only provides a Mozzillla-approved Root certificate authority and does not provide any further functionality.
+The [certifi](https://pypi.org/project/certifi/) library is often used in Python to obtain certificate authority information for SSL/TSL communication, but this library only provides a Mozilla-approved Root certificate authority and does not provide any further functionality.
 There is also no official way to add your own certificate authority.